ICIJ/datashare-playground/README.md

 ├── elasticsearch
 │   │
 │   ├── document
 │   │   ├── count.sh # Count documents under a given path
+│   │   ├── delete.sh # Delete documents under a given path
 │   │   ├── move.sh # Move documents from a directory to another
 │   │   └── reindex.sh # Reindex documents from a given index and under a specific directory
 │   │
 │   ├── duplicate
 │   │   ├── count.sh # Count duplicates